McGregor, British Columbia: Community

 Isolated dwellings previously existed, but after the Church mill opened, many families resided at Mile 98 from the late 1950s.
 In the mid-1960s, the community numbered 150 and the company successfully petitioned for a name change to McGregor and a transfer of the post office from Cornel Mills.
 Reopened at or near McGregor, it operated from April 1966 to October 1970.

 Dewey post office, opened in 1915 at what became Cornel, was some distance from Dewey station.
 Confusion between "Dewey" and "Dewdney", that caused misdirected mail, prompted a postal name change to "Cornel Mills" in 1956.
 Dorothy Church was postmaster 1962–64.
 Cornel station (Mile 93.8) closed in 1965, and Dewey station (Mile 92.2) followed in the early 1970s.

 In fall 1966, when School District 57 refused to bus the 25 schoolchildren the 7 mi to Sinclair Mills, parents boycotted the school.
 Resolved within weeks, Northwood provided a driver and maintenance services, while the district supplied a bus.
 The community comprised 13 families around this time.
 The two Girl Guides would have been members of another company.

 While Sinclair Mills elementary temporarily closed for a few years during the 1970s, and after the final closure before the 1983/84 school year, McGregor students attended Upper Fraser elementary.
 The school district cancelled the school bus from the 1986/87 year, but temporarily reinstated the service during the 1989/90 winter.

 The McGregor site comprised a collection of three-storey bunkhouses, a logging maintenance shop and scattered trailers.
 However, the paved road west convinced more workers to commute from Prince George rather than reside locally.
 In 1987, the office trailers were for sale.
 Under review for years, the McGregor camp's remoteness from logging areas, and being an hour's drive from Prince George, persuaded Northwood to give residents notice that the facility would close in June 1999.
 Decreasing casual and residential usage made it too expensive to maintain.
 The decision primarily affected four logging families and the four CNR Hansard Bridge monitors.
 Demolition contractors cleared the vacated site.

 An Esso card lock facility operated at McGregor.

-Road Transport & Aerodrome
+Road transportation and aerodrome

 The respective Hansard section covers roadbuilding and bus services.
 In 1973, a Cessna 185 crashed into trees during a landing at the airstrip.
 Pilot James Mueller (1941–92), son of Ray and grandson of farmer Gratian Mueller of Longworth, sustained serious injuries, but the two passengers escaped with minor scrapes.
 James Mueller was a Prince George logging contractor, who had worked in the area on leaving school.